HQSquantumsimulations/qoqo_examples/documentation/src/introduction.md

 qoqo and roqoqo also provide tools to group quantum circuits and measurement input into a [QuantumProgram](high-level/intro.md).
 QuantumPrograms are designed as a high-level interface to quantum computations that can be used similar to standard function calls.
 QuantumPrograms accept floating point inputs, can be serialized, and only need qoqo/roqoqo and a simulator or a hardware backend to be executed.

-### qoqo vs roqoqo

-roqoqo is the core implementation of the toolkit.
-It is written in Rust. qoqo is the Python interface to roqoqo and provides operations, Circuit, measurements and QuantumProgram from roqoqo in the Python environment.

 ### What roqoqo/qoqo is

 * A toolkit to represent quantum operations and circuits